Posted on

 • Snacks & Water

-• Paper plates, plastic cutlery, and a corkscrew
+• Basic Kitchen items (Paper plates, plastic cutlery, and a corkscrew+)

 With long-distance moves or local moving often comes a bit of confusion and exhaustion.
 So, this pre-packed travel bag of your necessary things should be kept with you and moved to a secure location before the move day begins.
 We know from experience that you don’t want to spend the last hour, before you go to bed, searching through boxes for your toothbrush or clean bedsheets.
 Preparation is the key to a stress-free first night in your new home.